UCAN Celebrates Its 10th Anniversary as It Approaches 100,000 Surgeries.

-United Coalition for Animals (UCAN) operates a nonprofit, low-cost spay/neuter clinic to service pet owners, people caring for free-roaming cats, rescue groups, and animal shelters.
+We believe that a NO-KILL community for cats and dogs in Greater Cincinnati is achievable.
+It takes both spay/neuter and adoption of homeless animals to get us there.
+For the spay/neuter part, United Coalition for Animals (UCAN) operates a nonprofit, low-cost spay/neuter clinic to service low-income pet owners, people caring for free-roaming cats, rescue groups, and animal shelters.
 UCAN is a 501(c)(3) charitable organization and offers low-cost services thanks to generous private donations and grants.

-UCAN’s mission is to provide professional, low-cost spay/neuter services to end the unnecessary deaths of homeless cats and dogs in shelters in the Greater Cincinnati area, including surrounding counties in Southwest Ohio, Northern Kentucky and Southeastern Indiana.
+OUR MISSION is to provide professional, low-cost spay/neuter services to end the euthanasia of healthy and treatable homeless cats and dogs in shelters in the Greater Cincinnati area, including surrounding counties in Southwest Ohio, Northern Kentucky and Southeast Indiana.

-Help End Euthanasia of Greater Cincinnati Dogs and Cats
+Help End Euthanasia of Greater Cincinnati Dogs & Cats

-Over 70,000 puppies and kittens are born each day in the U.S. – over half of them are “oops” (unintended litters).
 Millions of these unwanted, innocent dogs and cats are abandoned.
 Some fend for themselves on the streets.
 Many are abused or neglected.
-Most end up in overcrowded, underfunded county shelters where, each year, over 4 million of them not lucky enough to be quickly adopted are euthanized.
-Our local Hamilton County SPCA, alone, takes in an average of 36 animals a day.
+Over 6 million end up in overcrowded, underfunded county shelters each year, where over 4 million not lucky enough to be quickly adopted are euthanized each year.
+Our local Hamilton County SPCA, alone, took in 7,259 dogs and 6,040 cats in 2015.

-The solution is simple.
-Spaying and neutering dogs and cats prevents unwanted births and reduces the number of animals that will wind up in shelters.
-UCAN has completed more than 72,000 spay and neuter surgeries since it opened in April 2007, preventing hundreds of thousands of unwanted kitten and puppy births.
+Spaying and neutering dogs and cats prevents unwanted births, substantially reducing the number of animals that will wind up in shelters and face euthanasia.
+UCAN has completed more than 100,000 spay and neuter surgeries since it opened in April 2007, preventing hundreds of thousands of unwanted kitten and puppy births.